-Parent Central Services in coordination with the Army Public Health Nurse (APHN) will review the Child & Youth Services Special Needs Screening Tool with any 'yes' answers to decide if a Multi-

-Disciplinary Inclusion Action Team (MIAT) meeting is required.
-The APHN has 10 business days to review and return all paperwork.
+Parent Central Services in coordination with the Army Public Health Nurse (APHN) will review the Child & Youth Services Special Needs Screening Tool with any 'yes' answers to decide if a Multi- Disciplinary Inclusion Action Team (MIAT) meeting is required.
+The APHN will contact the parent for additional information/documentation, if necessary.
 A MIAT meeting may be required prior to starting care if the Child & Youth Services Special Needs Policy/APHN deems it necessary.
+The APHN sends completed CYS Special Needs Screening Tool and Health Assessment to Parent Central Services and EFMP within 10 business days.
 The purpose of the MIAT is to help the Child & Youth Services staff best meet the needs of all children.
-This includes reasonable programming accommodations and when necessary training of Child & Youth Services staff.
+This includes reasonable programming accommodations and when necessary, training of Child & Youth Services staff.